Startup Parent: The Name Change — Episode #179

 ABOUT THE STARTUP PARENT PODCAST

 If you're growing a business, leading a team, or figuring out entrepreneurship and you have kids, this podcast is for you.
 We go in-depth with founders and entrepreneurial parents about what it really takes to have babies, grow businesses, and get a little bit of sleep.
-Sign up for the newsletter to get new episodes in your inbox, click here to sponsor the podcast, and if you like what you hear leave us a review on iTunes.
+Sign up for the newsletter to get new episodes in your inbox.
+And leave us a review on iTunes.

 Listen to The Startup Parent Podcast on Apple ★ Spotify ★ Google ★ Overcast ★ Stitcher ★ Castbox or wherever you listen to podcasts.
 Find another podcast player or the RSS feed here.